Home › How Litigation Costs Behave > How cost accumulates without any single causeHow cost accumulates without any single cause

 There is a need to respond to developments as they arise.

-They do not operate through a single coordinating point.
+They are not coordinated through a single decision point.

-Their combined effect is not visible as a system.
+Their combined effect is not visible as a whole while the matter is underway.

 Mechanism

-Cost accumulation in this setting arises from the interaction between timing, information, and incentives over the life of the matter.
+Cost accumulation arises from the interaction between timing, information, and incentives over the life of the matter.

 Information develops over time rather than appearing all at once.